-Children Safe in Education (September 2019) sets out the responsibilities of governing bodies.
-As part of these overarching responsibilities the Governing Body will;

-- Ensure that they comply with their duties under legislation; - Ensure that policies, procedure and training in Stanton Bridge Primary School are effective and comply with the law at all times and that they allow concerns to be responded to in a timely manner; - Ensure that Stanton Bridge Primary School: - takes into account local authority and Coventry Safeguarding Children Partnership policies and supply information as requested by the three safeguarding partners (the Local Authority, a clinical commissioning group for an area within the local authority and the chief office of police for a police area within the local authority); - Ensure that Stanton Bridge Primary School has an effective child protection policy, that it is published on Stanton Bridge Primary School website or available by other means and review this annually; - Ensure that Stanton Bridge Primary School has a staff behaviour policy or Code of Conduct; - Ensure that all staff undergo safeguarding and child protection training on induction; - Ensure that children are taught about safeguarding, including online safety.
-See paragraph 12 of this policy for further information. - Put in place appropriate safeguarding responses for children who go missing from education; - Appoint an appropriate member of staff from the senior leadership team to the role of Designated Safeguarding Lead; - Ensure that appropriate filters and monitoring systems are in place to keep children safe online; and - Respond to allegations of abuse against the headteacher.
+- 3.1.1 The school has a chair of governors-who takes leadership responsibility for safeguarding.
+This role is carried out by Dr Shelagh Rixon.
+Part 2 of Keeping Children Safe in Education (September 2020) sets out the responsibilities of governing bodies.
+As part of these overarching responsibilities the Governing Body will; - Ensure that they comply with their duties under legislation; - Ensure that policies, procedure and training in Stanton Bridge Primary School are effective and comply with the law at all times and that they allow concerns to be responded to in a timely manner; - Ensure that Stanton Bridge Primary School takes into account local authority and Coventry Safeguarding Children Partnership policies and supply information as requested by the three safeguarding partners (the Local Authority, a clinical commissioning group-NHS for an area within the local authority and the chief office of police for a police area within the local authority); - Ensure that Stanton Bridge Primary School has an effective child protection policy, that it is published on Stanton Bridge Primary School website or available by other means and review this annually; - Ensure that Stanton Bridge Primary School has a staff behaviour policy or Code of Conduct; - Ensure that all staff undergo safeguarding and child protection training on induction; - Consider a whole-school approach to online safety, including the use of mobile technology in school; - Ensure that there are clear systems and processes in place for identifying when children may be experiencing mental health problems; - Ensure that children are taught about safeguarding, including online safety. section 12 of this policy for further information; - Put in place appropriate safeguarding responses for children who go missing from education; - Appoint an appropriate member of staff from the senior leadership team to the role of Designated Safequarding Lead; - Ensure that appropriate filters and monitoring systems are in place to keep children safe online; and - Respond to allegations of abuse against the headteacher.